maevecrossan/echoes-of-the-abyss/README.md

 Within this project are four Python files.

 #### 1. run.py
 This file holds the main game functions, or the room functions.
-These functions act at starting points from which a player can progress through the story and make certain chices.
+These functions act as starting points from which a player can progress through the story and make certain choices.

 #### 2. helper_functions.py
 This file holds functions that add to the player's experience.
-It is linked to the other python files and facilitates a more enjoyable experience for the user.
+It is linked to the other Python files and facilitates a more enjoyable experience for the user.

 #### 3. choices_functions.py
-This file holds the functions that will be called if the player types in an object key word.
-Anythng that is interactable has its function here, and allows the player to learn more about the lore, interact with an item, or add an item to their inventory.
+This file holds the functions that will be called if the player types in an object keyword.
+Anything that is interactable has its function here, and allows the player to learn more about the lore, interact with an item, or add an item to their inventory.

 #### 4. ending_sequences.py
 This file is only called in when the player reaches the Observation Room, Room 9.
 There are 7 possible endings in this file.